Dog Discipline: Does Hitting and Beating a Dog Work?

 One of the key risks of hitting or beating a dog is that it may learn that we (and people in general) are the source of pain and stress.
 That is why it is very important to redirect the source of our aversive corrections.
 If we spend most of the time physically correcting our dog without proper redirection, our dog will learn to associate a hand or a person coming near him/her as a threat.
 This may lead to several responses:

 - A fearful dog will most likely try to flee first.
 If running away is not an option or if the dog feels cornered, he will probably try to protect himself with his teeth.

 - A more confident and stubborn dog will most likely fight back to keep the threat away.

-- Dogs that are somewhere in-between may choose appeasement behavior such as rolling over and exposing their belly.
-They may also exhibit other calming signals including lip licking, turning away, etc. Through these appeasement behaviors a dog is indicating that he is not a threat so that hopefully, he can avoid a conflict.
+- Dogs that are somewhere in-between may choose an appeasement behavior such as rolling over and exposing their belly.
+They may also exhibit other calming signals including lip licking, turning away, etc..
+Through these appeasement behaviors, a dog is indicating that he/she is not a threat so that hopefully he/she can avoid a conflict.

-This is why hitting and beating a dog can lead to increased aggression, and loss of trust.
-However, some dogs may choose appeasement behavior, which is when we say the techniques are working.
-But even in these cases, there is still a lack of trust, and an increased level of anxiety and stress for the dog.
+This is why hitting and beating a dog can lead to increased aggression and loss of trust.
+However, some dogs may choose appeasement behavior.
+Even in these cases, there is still a lack of trust and an increased level of anxiety and stress for the dog.

 Do approve of hitting, slapping, or biting a dog?

 Do Dogs Try to Physically Dominate Each Other?

 The concept of dominance exists for dogs, but it also exists for non-pack animals.
 Lions, for example, have dominance over most other animals because they have size, power, and big teeth.
 We have even greater dominance, not because of our physical strength and speed, but because of our brains and opposable thumbs.
 Therefore, dominance does not necessarily mean physical dominance.